MooersLab/cctbxsnips-VSC/README.md

 ### Blaine's cctbx install protocol

 I assume that Anaconda has already been installed.
-We also create the Jupyter notebook kernel while we are at it.
+We will create a conda env specifically for CCTBX.
+CCTBX has numerous dependencies.
+It is best kept in an isolated env.
+We also create the correpsonding Jupyter notebook kernel while we are at it.

 Execute one line at a time: Wait for the execution to finish before executing the next line.

 ```bash
 conda create --name cctbx39 python=3.9